 This no bake pumpkin cheesecake recipe is the perfect Thanksgiving dessert!
 A gingersnap crust is topped with rich and creamy pumpkin cheesecake filling for a delicious dessert.
 This recipe uses cool whip and sweetened condensed milk to make a simple no bake dessert.

-Fall is the traditional time for baking with pumpkin, with recipes like blueberry zucchini bread and pumpkin oatmeal chocolate chip cookies.
+Fall is the traditional time for baking with pumpkin, with recipes like blueberry zucchini bread, bourbon-pumpkin ice cream, and pumpkin oatmeal chocolate chip cookies.
 This simple no bake cheesecake is a delicious pumpkin recipe, whether you are making it for Thanksgiving or a family dinner.

 I like pumpkin desserts, but my family isn’t a huge fan of traditional pumpkin pie.
 It is just too much pumpkin!

 We prefer pumpkin flavor when it is combined with something else as an accent flavor – like chocolate or cheesecake.
 In this recipe the cream cheese cuts the flavor of the pumpkin and makes it a smooth and creamy pumpkin pie cheesecake.

 Why You Will Love No Bake Pumpkin Cheesecake

 - It is quick and easy to make.
 You simple mix the ingredients, pour them in a pan and chill.